Baritone guitars have had a huge impact on music for decades.

 - The design has been subject to some divided opinions - not all guitarists are fond of it!

 Baritone guitars are a pretty uncommon instrument.
-That’s why we were pretty shocked to see just how affordable the Squier Paranormal Baritone Cabronita Telecaster guitar is.
+That’s why I was pretty shocked to see just how affordable the Squier Paranormal Baritone Cabronita Telecaster guitar is.

 This guitar provides more than just good value for money, however.